 And finally, pass them through the breadcrumbs and grated cheddar cheese mixture.

 Now, all we have to do is to fry them.
-For this, take a frying pan that heats 500 ml of sunflower oil.
+Take a frying pan that heats 500 ml of sunflower oil for this.
 Add a little more oil so that the eggplant slices are deep-fried.
-The oil should be at medium temperature to not burn them too fast.
+The oil should be at a medium temperature not to burn them too fast.

-Fry the breaded eggplant slices on one side for a few minutes until they turn golden, then turn them on the other side.
+Fry the breaded eggplant slices on one side for a few minutes until they turn golden, then turn them on the other.

 After the slices are fried on both sides, take them out in a bowl lined with a paper towel to drain the oil.

 Continue until finishing the whole amount of sliced eggplant.
-That’s it, in my opinion, this is the best-breaded eggplant recipe, which you can now serve.
+That’s it; I believe this is the best-breaded eggplant recipe, which you can now serve.

 Or, if you want, you can mix a garlic dip as in the battered fried zucchini recipe, which will be delicious!